EU, UK still at loggerheads in post-Brexit negotiations

-With the deadline for a possible extension of the Brexit transition period looming, a fourth round of talks on a future trade deal between the European Union and the UK ended Friday without result.
-Following four days of video discussions between officials from the two teams of negotiators, the sides remained at loggerheads on many topics, including on regulations for businesses.
-Their positions on fisheries remain distant, with the UK opposed to EU demands for long-term access to British waters.
+Another round of trade discussions between the European Union and the UK ended Friday — and once again there were no signs of real progress ahead of a looming deadline on whether a transition arrangement can be extended.
+Following four days of video discussions because of the coronavirus pandemic, the two sides remained at loggerheads on a number of issues, including on regulations for businesses.
+Their positions on fisheries also remain distant, with the UK adamantly opposed to EU demands for long-term access to British waters.

-The best hope for a quick breakthrough now rests on a high-level political meeting between Johnson and the EU's top official, Ursula Von der Leyen, scheduled for later this month..
+The best hope for an imminent breakthrough in talks now rests on a high-level political meeting between Johnson and the EU's top official, Ursula Von der Leyen, scheduled for later this month.
+The hope is that they will be able to meet in person and push the negotiations forward in a way that remote conferencing has not so far.

+If they don't reach an agreement by the end of the year, tariffs and quotas will return on trade between the two sides, another economic shock - on top of the pandemic - that most economists think would affect Britain more.
+Cars exported from one side to the other, for example, would face a 10% levy.
+Barnier lambasted the UK for trying to distance itself from commitments made in the political declaration that accompanied the Brexit agreement.
+Those dealt with issues related to its departure from the bloc such as citizens' rights and the value of historic liabilities.

+In the political declaration, which is not a legal document in the way the Brexit withdrawal deal is, the two sides laid out their ambitions for the trade talks and their hopes about the future relationship.
+"In all areas, the UK continues to backtrack on the commitments it has taken in the political declaration,” he said.
+“We will not accept this backtracking on the political declaration.”
+Insisting a trade deal remains possible, Barnier said an agreement on fisheries is required for a compromise.
+“They continue to condition access to waters to an annual negotiation which is not possible for us, not even technically possible.”
+The British government's chief negotiator, David Frost, said progress “remains limited” but that the talks have “been positive in tone.”
+He said the government remains committed to a “successful outcome” and suggested that the format of the remote discussion may be hindering progress.

 - READ MORE ON: